-We will only use our residents' and relatives' personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
-If we need to use our residents' or relatives' personal information for an unrelated purpose, we will notify them and we will explain the legal basis which allows them to do so.
+We will only use our people's personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
+If we need to use our people's personal information for an unrelated purpose, we will notify them and we will explain the legal basis which allows them to do so.

-Please note that we may process our residents' and relatives' personal information without their knowledge or consent, in compliance with the above rules, where this is required or permitted by law.
+Please note that we may process our people's personal information without their knowledge or consent, in compliance with the above rules, where this is required or permitted by law.